The fiddle-leaf fig is the common name for Ficus Lyrata or Ficus Pandurata comes from the family Moraceae. It’s related to the rubber plant.

 Remedy: Completely soak the soil.
 (I like to dunk the whole pot in a 5-gallon bucket of water).

-If the plant gets too much watering, the large “fiddle leaves” can turn yellow and drop off.
+If the plant gets too much water, the large “fiddle leaves” can turn yellow and drop off.

-Remedy: Reduce water and move the plant to a brighter area.
+Remedy: Reduce water and soil moisture, move the plant to a brighter area.
 With such large leaves you cannot afford to lose too many leaves.

 Mealybug shows up as fluffy spots around the base of leaves.